-The competition attracted innovators from various institutions and universities
+The competition attracted innovators from various institutions and universities.

-Four University of Botswana (UB) Industrial Design and Technology students in the Faculty of Engineering and Technology proved to be a cut above the rest after they emerged victorious at the World Intellectual Property (IP) Day Botswana Innovation Competitions held in Gaborone on the 26th of April 2024.
+Design and Technology students in the Faculty of Engineering and Technology proved to be a cut above the rest after they emerged victorious at the World Intellectual Property (IP) Day Botswana Innovation Competitions held in Gaborone on the 26th of April 2024.